epic-collab/epic-collab.github.io/competition.md

       </div>
       <div class="col-sm-9">
         <h3>Competitor Selection</h3>
-        Teams can apply to participate in the competition if they (1) have significant experience in machine learning, and (2) are  affiliated with an academic institution. <br><br>Up to 15 competitors will be chosen to participate in the initiative.
-Pending budgetary approval, they may also be eligible to receive $300 USD for participation.
+        Teams can apply to participate in the competition if they (1) have significant experience in machine learning, and (2) are  affiliated with an academic institution.
+Up to 15 teams will be chosen to participate in the initiative.

       </div>
     </div>